Lost in translation: Exposing hidden compiler optimization opportunities: Introduction

-Experimental evaluation with 42 benchmarks, which are part of the LLVM's test suite~\cite{llvm:test-suite}, demonstrated performance gains for at least half of the benchmarks, with an average of 11.5\% and 5.1\% execution time improvement for the i5-6300U and the Cortex-A53 processors, respectively.
-These findings confirm that the technique can detect compiler inefficiencies beyond deeply embedded architectures, like the Cortex-M0 and Cortex-M3 examined in \cite{Georgiou:2018:SCOPES}, and across multiple versions of compilers: namely the LLVM 3.8 and LLVM 5.0 used in~\cite{Georgiou:2018:SCOPES} and the LLVM 6.0 used in this paper.
+Experimental evaluation with 42 benchmarks belonging to the LLVM test suite~\cite{llvm:test-suite} demonstrated performance gains for at least half of the benchmarks, with an average of 11.5\% and 5.1\% execution time improvement over the standard optimization level -O3 for the i5-6300U and the Cortex-A53 processors, respectively.
+These findings confirm that the technique can detect optimization opportunities beyond deeply embedded architectures, like the Cortex-M0 and Cortex-M3 examined in~\cite{Georgiou:2018:SCOPES}, and across multiple versions of the LLVM compiler: namely the LLVM 3.8 and LLVM 5.0 used in~\cite{Georgiou:2018:SCOPES} and the LLVM 6.0.1 used in this paper.

+The execution time for all the exploited configurations was in the range of several hours for each architecture.
+This is because only 64 and 66 configurations need to be tested for each benchmark for the Intel i5-6300U X86 and the Arm Cortex-A53 processors, respectively.
+As the introduced overhead is acceptable for a nightly regression system, our approach also exhibits the \emph{agility} property.

-These results motivate the search for a systematic way of exploiting the compiler optimization inefficiencies exposed by the technique proposed in~\cite{Georgiou:2018:SCOPES} to drive the tuning of the compiler's common optimizer.
-Thus, benchmarking results were then exploited by our enhanced nightly regression system.
-The enhanced system directly pinpoints behaviors common across multiple benchmarks and architectures and reveals their possible causes.
-Using only a selection of the information collected during enhanced regression tests, we demonstrate the value of the enhanced system by exposing two significant cross-target shortcomings of the LLVM common optimizer, two distinct opportunities for target-aware heuristics adjustments and a possible direction for improving the support of advanced hardware branch prediction at compiler level.
+Our enhanced nightly testing then classifies the benchmarking results through a post-analysis that exposes architecture-dependent and cross-architecture optimization patterns, which fulfils the \emph{versatility} property.
+This enhanced system, demonstrated in~\Cref{sec:exposeOpts}, directly pinpoints behaviors common across multiple benchmarks and architectures and reveals their possible causes, and thus, fulfils the \emph{insightfulness} property.
+Using only a selection of the information collected during the tests, we demonstrate the value of the enhanced system by exposing two significant cross-target shortcomings of the LLVM common optimizer, two distinct opportunities for target-aware heuristics adjustments and a possible direction for improving the support of advanced hardware branch prediction at compiler level.
+As a proof of concept, in~\Cref{subsec:caseStudy}, we implemented and tested one of the discovered tuning opportunities using the guidance provided by the enhanced nightly regression system.
+More specifically, by adding basic loop awareness to the CFG simplification pass of the LLVM optimizer, we were able to unlock the potential execution time reductions over the standard optimization level -O3 for the majority of the relevant test cases, and without affecting the performance of the rest of the benchmarks used.